mitrefccace/iam/README.md

 1. Keystore issues
     * Refer to the error mentioned previously concerning keystores
-1. An incorrect server.xml *keystoreFilePath*
+1. An incorrect `server.xml` *keystoreFilePath*
 1. Ensure that there are 3 levels in your Fully Qualified Domain Name (FQDN)
     * OpenAM requires a 3-level FQDN (e.g. **Valid**: example.domain.com **Invalid**: example.com)
-1. Ensure that your ssl ports match up between your server.xml file and your config.properties file.
+1. Ensure that your SSL ports match up between your `server.xml` file and your `config.properties` file.

 ---

 #### Problem 5

-An https handshake error occurs
+An HTTPS handshake error occurs

 #### Solution 5